janeczku/calibre-web/readme.md

 6. Give the Credentials a name and enter your callback, which will be CALIBRE_WEB_URL/gdrive/callback
 7. Finally click save

-The Drive API should now be setup and ready to use, so we need to integrate it into Calibre Web.
+The Drive API should now be setup and ready to use, so we need to integrate it into Calibre-Web.
 This is done as below: -

 1. Open config page
 2. Enter the location that will be used to store the metadata.db file, and to temporary store uploaded books and other temporary files for upload